Integration by Parts Explained with Examples: A Step-by-Step Guide

 $$\frac{1}{2}e^{x^2}.$$

-The next integrals require either algebraic manipulation or substitution before the opportunity to use integration by parts presents itself.
-The integrals are admittedly more challenging than those you’ll encounter in your calculus course.
+The following integrals require either algebraic manipulation or substitution before the opportunity to use integration by parts presents itself.

 Example 5: Compute